-Paragraph (c) was Section 22 of the original Act.
-Paragraph (d) was Section 21 of the original Act.
-The Drafting Committee decided to merge these sections into one.
+Subsection (d) was Section 21 of the original Act.
 No substantive changes were made.
-Language has been added to ensure that the appropriate documents will be sent to a Federal Child Custody Registry, if established as well as to law enforcement in another State.
-Any language changes were required by the Committee on Style.
+Language has been added to ensure that the appropriate documents will be sent to a Federal Child Custody Registry, if established, as well as to law enforcement in another state.

+Other language changes between this draft and the original UCCJA sections were required by the Committee on Style.